4GeeksAcademy/master-javascript-programming-exercises/exercises/157-phoneNumber/README.md

     + numbers[6] + numbers[7] + numbers[8] + numbers[9];
 }
 ```
-+ **What you should do instead**

-Read the object-oriented skeleton.
++ What you should do instead is read the object-oriented skeleton.
 After you understand the flow of processing that it sketches out, fill in the implementation.

-## :bulb: Hint:

- * Do not leave any methods unused.